jadeja-mohitrajsinh/Aviator/README.md

-Certainly!
-Here's the revised README with the additional information about the `htdocs` directory for XAMPP:
+Here's the revised README with the additional information about installing Composer and Firebase:

 ---